ksinghj/openai-whisper-playground/README.md

 From here I'll be using the text response from OpenAI Whisper-1 and sending it to GPT.

 The OpenAI node sdk (left in deps) wasn't working nicely with the way I wanted to send the audio files so after hours of debugging (with the help of [@sebastianvirlan](https://github.com/sebastianvirlan) 🙏) I defaulted to using the REST API.

+P.S I've left the api route code in the repo as well even though it isn't used.